NOTE: This exam will be refreshed with updated content and will be available on May 28, 2020.

 You can also go through the following presentation which can help you to build your foundational knowledge of cloud services.

-At the time of this writing, Microsoft is working on releasing an Exam Reference book which is due for release in June 2019, you can place the pre-order now here.
+At the time of this writingI If you prefer a book to prepare, Microsoft has released an Exam Reference book (1st Edition) which was released in June 2019, you can place the order now here.

 You can go through the following free Azure Fundamentals course from Microsoft to get prepared for this exam: